beccaob/moonlight-alibi/README.md

 * I designed a wireframe to give myself a rough idea of what I wanted the site to look like.
 * I did this to save myself time by not designing as I go.
-* The wireframe was a rough guidline tt project inception so they do not match exactly.
+* The wireframe was a rough guideline from project inception so they do not match exactly.

 ![wireframe](assets/images/README-images/wire-frame.png)